relaycorp/relaynet-pohttp-js/README.md

 ## Use

-As a client-side implementation of an external PDC, the only operation supported by this library is the delivery of parcels.
+As the client-side implementation of an external PDC, the only operation supported by this library is the delivery of parcels.

 relaynet-pohttp-js is meant to be used with the [core library](https://www.npmjs.com/package/@relaycorp/relaynet-core).
 For example: